fbpx

 The Ethical Will of Eleazar of Mayence

 This is the beautiful ethical will left by Eleazar of Mayence, Germany around the year 1357.
-I find it very inspiring even today!
+We find it very inspiring even today!

 These are the things which my sons and daughters shall do at my request.
 They shall go to the house of prayer morning and evening, and shall pay special regard to the set prayers and the Shema.
 So soon as the service is over, they shall occupy themselves a little with the Torah, the Psalms, or with works of charity.
 Their business must be conducted honestly, in their dealings both with Jew and Gentile.
 They must be gentle in their manners, and prompt to accede to every honorable request.
 They must not talk more than is necessary, by this will they be saved from slander, falsehood, and frivolity.
 They shall give an exact tithe of all their possessions; they shall never turn away a poor man empty-handed, but must give him what they can, be it much or little.
 If he beg a lodging overnight, and they know him not, let them provide him with the wherewithal to pay an inn-keeper.
 Thus shall they satisfy the needs of the poor in every way.